jecyu/Notebook/docs/frontend-web/react.md

   }
   handleClickOnLikeButton() {
     this.setState({
-      isLiked: !this.state.isLiked
+      isLiked: !this.state.isLiked,
     });
   }
   render() {
     return (
       <button onClick={this.handleClickOnLikeButton.bind(this)}>
-        {this.state.isLiked ? '取消' : '点赞'}
+        {this.state.isLiked ? "取消" : "点赞"}
       </button>
     );
   }